complexdatacollective/Interviewer/README.md

 Starting the web app: If you have a running webpack dev server (started with `npm start`), you can run dev cordova builds on devices & emulators with live reloading.

 Starting a device or simulator: Run `npm run [android|ios]:dev`.
 This is a thin wrapper around `cordova run [android|ios]`; you can pass arguments to the cordova script with an extra pair of dashes.
-For example: `npm run dev:android -- --emulator`, or `npm run dev:ios -- --target="iPad-Pro, 11.3"`.
+For example: `npm run android:dev -- --emulator`, or `npm run ios:dev -- --target="iPad-Pro, 11.3"`.
 Changes will be picked up from the dev server.

 This assumes you have the relevant platform development tools installed.
 For a list of Apple simulator types ("iPad-Pro") and runtimes ("11.3", try `xcrun simctl list`.